Mosc/Glider/README.md

 - Catch up on and search stories from any period
 - Log in using an existing or new Hacker News account
 - Vote on and favorite stories and comments
-- Write replies and submit new stories (experimental)
+- Write replies and submit new stories
 - Collapse comment trees
 - No ads, no telemetry
 - Extensive theming